Fluminense FC: National achievements

 From the 1960s onwards, the first national championships were played in Brazil, so that the country could send representatives to the Copa Libertadores.
 Fluminense's first national title came in 1970; At that time, Brazil had the best players in world football, and they all played for Brazilian clubs.
 Its squad was among the main candidates of the season in Brazil, Fluminense won the Brazilian Championship overcoming other major opponents of the season in Santos, Palmeiras and Cruzeiro.

 In the 1970s, Fluminense signed several famous players such as Carlos Alberto Torres, Dirceu, Gil, Narciso Doval, Pintinho and Roberto Rivellino.
 This team, called "Tricolor Machine", won the state championship in 1975 and 1976.
 In the national championship, Fluminense lost in the semifinals to Internacional in 1975 and Corinthians in 1976.

 Fluminense became Brazilian champions again in 1984, playing in the final against Rio rivals Vasco da Gama.
 During the decade, they also won three state championships in a row, in 1983, 1984 and 1985, defeating their main rival Flamengo, in the final of the first two.
-These titles were won by great players such as Branco, Delei, Edinho, Ricardo Gomes, Romerito and the “Casal Vinte”: Assis and Washington.
+These titles were won by great players such as Branco, Delei, Edinho, Ricardo Gomes, Romerito and the "Casal Vinte": Assis and Washington.

 At the end of the 1980s, Copa do Brasil was created, inspired by cup tournaments played in European countries.
 Fluminense reached the final of the Copa do Brasil for the first time in 1992, but lost to Internacional in a penalty shootout, in a controversial match in Porto Alegre.

-Double relegation and return to the top flight
+Double relegation and rapid return

 A disastrous campaign led to Fluminense's relegation from Brasileirão Série A in 1996.
 However, a set of off-field political manoeuvres not performed by the club allowed them to remain in Brazil's top domestic league, only to be relegated the next year.
 Completely out of control, the club was relegated from Série B to Série C in 1998.
 In 1999, Fluminense won the Série C championship and were to be promoted to Série B when they were invited to take part in Copa João Havelange, a championship that replaced the traditional Série A in 2000.
 In 2001, it was decided that all clubs which took part in Copa João Havelange's so-called Blue Group should be kept in Série A.